 - Successfully complete all coursework, as determined by the departments and the Committee on Academic Promotions. - Demonstrate professionalism and ethical conduct in all personal and professional actions and interactions, as determined by departments, medical school administration, and the Committee on Academic Promotions. - Complete fourteen (14) quarters of full-time enrollment and full-time tuition payment. - Register for and record a score for the United States Medical Licensing Examination (USMLE) Step 1 and Step 2 CK.
-Students are responsible for meeting NBME deadlines. - o Step 1 is usually taken during the spring quarter following the completion of all second-year courses. - Step 2 CK must be taken by December 1 of the senior year if the student has a numeric Step 1 score.
-If the student has a Pass/Fail Step 1 score, the deadline is July 31. - Students may not receive the MD degree from the Pritzker School of Medicine if these exams are not completed as required. - o If a student fails the Step 1 exam, they should retake the exam prior to beginning the residency application process. - Complete core course requirements by April 30 of senior year. - Complete course evaluations following each course, clerkship or elective. - Discharge all financial obligations to the University at least four weeks prior to the June Convocation date. - Apply to graduate no later than the first week of the quarter in which the degree is expected (Spring Quarter of fourth year).
+Students are responsible for meeting NBME deadlines. - o Step 1 must be taken and passed before beginning Phase 2 of the curriculum. - o Step 2 CK must be taken by July 15 of the senior year. - Students may not receive the MD degree from the Pritzker School of Medicine if these exams are not completed as required. - Complete core course requirements by April 30 of senior year. - Complete course evaluations following each course, clerkship or elective. - Discharge all financial obligations to the University at least four weeks prior to the June Convocation date. - Apply to graduate no later than the first week of the quarter in which the degree is expected (Spring Quarter of final year).